-You can start using the HTTP Fuzzer by launching the Acunetix Tools application, and selecting the HTTP Fuzzer from the Tools Explorer.
+You can start fuzz testing using the HTTP Fuzzer by launching the Acunetix Tools application and selecting HTTP Fuzzer from the Tools Explorer.

 The HTTP Fuzzer is split into two tabs — Requests and Results.
-The Requests tab provides a space to construct the HTTP Request to be repeated while the Results tab allows you to view the HTTP Responses for each request that was sent.
+The Requests tab provides a space to construct the HTTP request to be repeated while the Results tab allows you to view HTTP responses for each request that was sent.

-Generators are listed on the right-hand side pane.
-You can create a Generator by clicking Add Generator.
-You may then insert the Generator you created into the request either by dragging and dropping it into the request, or by clicking the Insert into Request button.
+Generators are listed on the right-hand side.
+You can create a generator by clicking Add Generator.
+You may then insert the generator that you created into the request either by dragging and dropping it into the request or by clicking the Insert into Request button.

-The following are the generators that can be used in the HTTP Fuzzer.
+The following are the generators that can be used in the fuzzing engine:

 - File generator – Feed all strings line-by-line from a specified file using a specified File-type and Encoding.

-- Character repeater generator – Repeat a specified character or string for a given number of times; useful for testing for buffer overflows
+- Character repeater generator – Repeat a specified character or string enough times; useful for testing for security problems such as buffer overflows.

-Upon clicking the Start button you will be taken to the Results tab, where the HTTP Fuzzer will start fuzzing requests based on the Generators configured in the request.
+Upon clicking on the Start button you will be taken to the Results tab, where the fuzzing tools will start fuzzing requests based on the generators configured in the request.

-A response for each request sent by the fuzzer will be displayed in the Results tab.
-Clicking a request in the top pane of the Results tab will show the corresponding information in the bottom pane, including the HTTP request and response that was sent to the server and a view of the page as it appears in the browser.
+For each request sent by the fuzzer, a response will be displayed in the Results tab.
+Clicking a request in the top pane of the Results tab will show corresponding information in the bottom pane, including the HTTP request and response and a view of the page as it appears in the browser.

 Using Fuzzer Filters

-The Acunetix HTTP Fuzzer can also be configured to filter HTTP responses that satisfy a specific pattern.
+The Acunetix web fuzzer can also be configured to filter HTTP responses that satisfy a specific pattern.
 This is useful if you wish to narrow down your search to specific responses that match a regular expression.

 In the HTTP Sniffer toolbar, click on the Fuzzer Filters button to launch the Fuzzer Filters window.
 This will list a number of pre-configured Fuzzer Filters.
 You can use these pre-configured rules as templates to create your own rules.

-- Exclude – Configure which HTTP responses should excluded
+- Exclude – Configure which HTTP responses should be excluded.

 - Log – Configure which HTTP responses should be logged in the Activity Window.

-You must also set to which part of the response the rule applies from the following.
+You must also set the part of the response to which the rule applies:

 - Response headers